|

 Perfume summarizes a system's logged executions in a

-performance-aware, behavioral model.
+performance-aware, behavioural model.
 Performance metrics present in

 logs convey vital information about most systems, yet previous